-The first (integer) variable tells kCARTA how many clouds to expect.
-The second (character\80) variable gives the name of the file that contains the cloud scattering information (such as asymmetry, single scattering albedo and extinction).
-The third (integer) parameter tells the code whether the files are in ascii format or binary format (-1/+1).
-These files need to be in the same format (producde by running Frank Evans' Mie scattering code) as that used to drive the scattering computations in the namelist section $nm\scattr$ (see below), to which the user is referred to.
+The first (character80) variable gives the name of the file that contains the cloud scattering information (such as asymmetry, single scattering albedo and extinction), while the second is an integer that signifies the type.
+The scattering iles need to be in the same format (producde by running Frank Evans' Mie scattering code) as that used to drive the scattering computations in the namelist section nm_scattr (see below), to which the user is referred to.